Challenging the validity of a will | Grounds for contesting a will

 Did the person have knowledge of and approve the contents of the will?

 If there are any suspicious circumstances around how the will was made, then this may cast doubt over the validity of the will, and whether a court would find that the deceased could have known and approved the contents.
 An example of this would be if one of the major beneficiaries played a big part in arranging or even writing the will themselves.

 We know that challenging someone’s will can be an emotional experience for many.
 We handle each case with sensitivity and care, preserving relationships wherever we can and striving for an early resolution.

 We also know what it takes to successfully bring or defend a claim over the validity of a will.

+Our specialist solicitors and lawyers have a wealth of experience in all types of claim involving inheritance disputes and contentious probate.
 We count members of STEP (Society of Trust and Estate Practitioners) and ACTAPS (the Association of Contentious Trust and Probate Specialists) among our highly-regarded team, and we’re rated for this specialism in independent legal guide The Legal 500 UK.We're here to help

 To talk to us about whether you have grounds for contesting a will, or to discuss challenging the validity of someone’s will, please call us on 01242 514000 or email email@example.com.